JiraPit/DeltaFabric/README.md

 # DeltaFabric

-A decentralized weight synchronization protocol for distributed ML training with built-in networking, currently supporting PyTorch and Burn.
+A decentralized weight synchronization protocol for distributed ML training with built-in networking.
+Currently supporting PyTorch and Burn.

 ## Core Concepts